PBLIZZ/codexcrmapp/CodexCRM-Step-by-Step.md

 # CodexCRM: Idealized Setup Guide

+> **NOTE:** This document is for reference only.
+For the current sprint status and remaining tasks, please refer to [Sprint1-Status.md](./Sprint1-Status.md) which contains the most up-to-date information about the project status.

 This guide outlines the recommended steps to set up the CodexCRM project from scratch, reflecting the final working configuration and incorporating lessons learned.

 **Phase 0: Prerequisites**